Home

 Mayor of Islington Cllr Jason Jackson at a Residents Without Borders' event

 His Worship Mayor of Islington, Cllr Jason Jackson, opens the Residents Without Borders, Community Voices – Lived Experience Peer Event on 29th May 2025, and takes time to talk with residents, guest speakers and also seen in the photo with Islington Cllr Saiqa Pandor (Women and Girls Champion).
-Mayor Jason Jackson is the first black Mayor of Islington since the borough's establishment in 1900, he was born in Nigeria.
+Mayor Jason Jackson is the first Nigerian-born Mayor of Islington since the borough's establishment in 1900.
 Before becoming Mayor, he was the borough's youngest Labour councillor at age 22 in 2018.

 At Residents Without Borders, we are committed to providing work to young people